k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 1. Verify that the populations of LU tables are based on Broadway flows in order to support synthetic data generation.
 Note that you need to use the **populationRootTable.pop.flow** for the main source LU table.
 For other LU tables, generate the default population flow.

-2. **Optional** — **edit the default number of generated synthetic records**.
+2. **Optional**: **Edit the default number of generated synthetic records**.
 In the data generation process, it is necessary to define how many records should be generated for each LU table.
 For example, you must specify the number of addresses to be generated for a synthetic customer.

    The **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor (named *Query*) in each LU table population flow sets the number of generated records for each table.
 By default, it generates one record for the main LU table, and between 1 and 3 records are generated for the remaining LU tables.
 The values '1' and '3' are set in **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** [TDM general parameters](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md#data-generation-parameters).